XiaoMi/themis/readme.md

 1. config and start a Chronos cluster, please see : https://github.com/XiaoMi/themis/.

-2. add the following config to the hbase-site.xml in client-side:
+2. add the following config to the hbase-site.xml in client-side of themis:

      ```
      <property>